What you may need to know before you travel.

 Domestic carriers link international airports, major cities, tourist attractions and game parks.
 We can book domestic flights on request.

 For Mt Kilimanjaro and the northern safari parks, consider Kilimanjaro International Airport (JRO).
-For Dar es Salaam, the southern safari parks and a short flight hop to Zanzibar, consider Dar es Salaam International Airport.
+For Dar es Salaam, the southern safari parks and a flight hop to Zanzibar, consider Dar es Salaam International Airport or direct into Zanzibar.

 International flights into Nairobi may be promoted as cheaper than flying directly into Tanzanian airports.
 However, you will need to add the cost of an onward journey into Tanzania and possibly Nairobi hotel nights (relating to international arrival and departure times).